-- 3. Include the additional information required for the specific learning disability eligibility category; - 4.
+- 1. Identify the disability which requires special education and related services, if a disability exists; - 2.
+Discuss assessments and review data supporting conclusions regarding eligibility; - 3.
+Include the additional information required for the specific learning disability eligibility category; - 4.
 Describe how the disability or disabilities affect the student's involvement and progress in the general curriculum; - 5.
 Make recommendations to the IEP team with respect to special education and related services needed, materials or equipment, instructional and curricular practices, student management strategies, the need for extended school year services beyond 180 school days and location of services; - 6.
 Include other information, as determined through the evaluation process and parent input; - 7.
-Include the additional information required for the specific learning disability eligibility category; - Provide any necessary professional judgments and the facts or reasons in support of the judgments; and - 9.
+Include the additional information required for the specific learning disability eligibility category; - 8.
+Provide any necessary professional judgments and the facts or reasons in support of the judgments; and - 9.
 Be signed and dated by the evaluation group members certifying their agreement.
 Any group member who disagrees with the conclusions will prepare a statement presenting the conclusion. - 10.
-The school psychologist is responsible for notifying parents of the date, time and location of evaluation meetings by following the procedures in the parent participation section for inviting parents to meet-ings.
+The school psychologist is responsible for notifying parents of the date, time and location of evaluation meetings by following the procedures in the parent participation section for inviting parents to meetings.